Vietnam.vn - Nền tảng quảng bá Việt Nam

 Any easing of the trade war between the US and China would benefit Apple, as the majority of its products are manufactured in China.
 China is also Apple’s third-largest market, after the US and Europe.

-Apple shares jumped 6% after the US and China reached a deal on tariffs.
+Apple shares jumped another 6% after the US and China reached a tariff deal.

-However, even if the US and China temporarily suspend the application of new import tariffs, iPhones, iPads, and MacBooks manufactured in China will still be subject to a 30% tax when imported into the US.
+However, even if the US and China temporarily postpone applying new import tariffs, iPhones, iPads, and MacBooks made in China will still be subject to a 30% tax when imported into the US.

 Apple products manufactured in other countries such as Vietnam and India will be subject to a 10% tax when imported into the US market.

-Earlier this month, speaking at a shareholder meeting, Apple CEO Tim Cook said the company would move manufacturing of products imported into the US from China to Vietnam and India to avoid the risk of high tariffs.
-However, Tim Cook also admitted that "the situation is very unpredictable."
+Earlier this month, speaking at a shareholders' meeting, Apple CEO Tim Cook said the company would move manufacturing of products imported into the US from China to Vietnam and India to avoid the risk of high tariffs.
+However, Tim Cook also admitted that "the situation is very unpredictable".

-Tim Cook is one of the closest tech CEOs, having served on Trump's advisory board during his first term.
+Tim Cook is one of the closest tech CEOs, having served as a member of Trump's advisory board during his first term.
 Tim Cook was a supporter of Donald Trump's campaign during his second term.

 Apple itself also received many "special benefits" during Mr. Trump's first term.